 The focus of this policy is on dealing with assets that belonged to a Resident who dies while still resident in the Park.
 Similar tasks are required when a Resident moves within the Park, but in that case the Resident (or a member of her/his family) takes control of the process, using whichever identified services they wish to use.
 Anything donated to the Trust should be packed into labelled boxes and moved out of the cottage while the levy for the cottage is still being paid.
 If the Resident is unable to do so, a contractor should be engaged at the cost of the Resident to pack and move the goods to storage.

-When a Resident dies, in a cottage or in Care Centre, the Will of the deceased defines the disposition of assets in the estate.
+When a Resident dies, in a cottage, in an Assisted Living unit or in Care Centre, the Will of the deceased defines the disposition of assets in the estate.
 Disposal of personal effects is often included in the Will in very general terms (e.g. “everything to my daughter”), and the practical aspect of getting rid of unwanted items (e.g. an incomplete tea set) is ignored.
 If one or more specific items are left to specific people in the will, or if the estate is to be divided equally between beneficiaries, the entire estate generally has to be formally valued by the executor, and the belongings in the cottage form part of that estate.

 Procedure